Job Title: Shift Production Operator

 This is initially a 12-month temp/agency worker contract, to be extended for further 12 month periods dependent on performance and workload.
 Assignments are renewed on the 31st July each year.

-Holiday entitlement: 25 days plus 8 bank holidays.
+Holiday entitlement: 25 days plus 8 bank holidays (9 bank holidays for 2022).
 Days to be reserved each year for Christmas shutdown.

 Cleanroom standards: In the cleanroom you cannot wear makeup (including fake eyelashes and long nails), any scent/perfume or heeled/open toed shoes.
 In our cleanroom, all staff are required to wear personal protective equipment (PPE) (hairnet, veil, lightweight hood, suit and boots).
 Safety shoes are not required.